 App-based companies such as Uber, Lyft, and DoorDash have been the most vocal about their opposition to Governor Newsom passing AB5.
 These app-based companies have grown exponentially through the use of independent contractors.
 These independent contractors have made their own schedules while using their own vehicles and resources which has allowed the companies to maintain a smaller bottom line.
 Companies would need to enforce working hours for their workers and provide reimbursement for all work-related materials.
 Many of these companies have explained how increasing their worker's pay to minimum wage and reimbursing their workers for materials may cause bankruptcy or cause their prices to increase and the customer would incur a greater charge.

 What pushbacks arose from AB5?

-In response to AB5, California Proposition 22 was on the ballot during the November 3, 2020.
+In response to AB5, California Proposition 22 was on the ballot on November 3, 2020.
 The proposition was an initiative to define app-based workers and delivery drivers as independent contractors and allow companies to adopt their own labor and wage policies.
-Each of the companies, Uber, Lyft, and DoorDash contributed around $50 million into funding campaigns that wanted to pass AB 5 without compromising app-based companies.
-Ultimately, Yes on Proposition 22 was the highest funded initiative in California’s history with a collective total of $202.97 million.
+Each of the companies, Uber, Lyft, and DoorDash contributed around $50 million to funding campaigns that wanted to pass AB 5 without compromising app-based companies.
+Ultimately, Yes on Proposition 22 was the highest-funded initiative in California's history with a collective total of $202.97 million.
 The bill has since passed (58.63% voted Yes) and enacted labor and wage policies that are specific to app-based drivers.